mystor/git-revise/README.md

 `git revise` is a `git` subcommand to efficiently update, split, and rearrange commits.
-It is heavily inspired by `git rebase`, however tries to be more efficient and ergonomic for patch-stack oriented workflows.
+It is heavily inspired by `git rebase`, however it tries to be more efficient and ergonomic for patch-stack oriented workflows.

-By default, `git revise` will apply staged changes to a target commit, updating `HEAD` to point at the revised history.
-It also supports splitting commits, and rewording commit messages.
+By default, `git revise` will apply staged changes to a target commit, then update `HEAD` to point at the revised history.
+It also supports splitting commits and rewording commit messages.

-Unlike `git-rebase`, `git revise` avoids modifying working directory and index state, performing all merges in-memory, and only writing them when necessary.
-This allows it to be significantly faster on large codebases, and avoid invalidating builds.
+Unlike `git rebase`, `git revise` avoids modifying the working directory or the index state, performing all merges in-memory and only writing them when necessary.
+This allows it to be significantly faster on large codebases and avoids unnecessarily invalidating builds.

 ## Install